-Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage-Backed Securities (MBS) which are traded in real time, all day in the bond market.
+Conventional and Government (FHA and VA) lenders set their rates based on the pricing of Mortgage Backed Securities (MBS) which are traded in real time, all day in the bond market.
 This means rates or loan fees (mortgage pricing) moves throughout the day, being affected by a variety of economic or political events.
 When MBS pricing goes up, mortgage rates or pricing generally goes down.
 When they fall, mortgage pricing goes up.
 Tracking these securities real-time is critical.
 For more information about the rate market, contact me directly.
 I’m among few mortgage professionals who have access to live trading screens during market hours.

 Rates Currently Trending: Neutral

-Mortgage rates are trending sideways to slightly higher this morning.
-Last week the MBS market improved by +20bps.
-This may've been enough to move rates or fees slightly lower last week.
-We saw moderate rate volatility throughout the week.
+Mortgage rates are trending sideways this morning.
+Last week the MBS market improved by +33 bps.
+This was enough to move rates lower last week.
+We saw a good deal of rate volatility at the end of the week.

 This Week's Rate Forecast: Neutral

 Three Things: These are the three areas that can impact rates this week.
 1) Trade War, 2) Central Bank, and 3) Services.